cyberma-net/laravel-layer-frame/README.md

 Then, controllers call a service.
 After service returns data, controllers form required data format for the api and ships the data to the API.

+Layer Frame provides classes such as Paginator and Searcher to make pagination and searching queries more streamlined.

 ### Input Mappers
 Contain validation rules for incoming data